• ROENFR

 Art.
 5 – The Economic and Social Council responds to the need for democratic legitimacy in Romania, participating in the harmonization of relations between the economic and social environment in the country, contributing to the defence and promotion of fundamental human rights and freedoms and the development of an authentic consciousness among the citizens of Romania.

 Art.
-6 – (1) The Economic and Social Council is a tripartite and autonomous institution of national interest and is founded on the Constitution of Romania, Law no. 248/2013, republished, with subsequent amendments and completions, Law no. 53/2003 - Labour Code, republished, with subsequent amendments and completions, Law no. 367/2022 on social dialogue, with subsequent amendments and completions, Government Ordinance no. 26/2000 regarding foundations and associations, ILO conventions ratified by the Romanian state, and European Union directives, as well as international treaties to which Romania is a party.
+6 – (1) The Economic and Social Council is a tripartite and autonomous institution of national interest, founded on the Constitution of Romania, Law no. 248/2013, republished, with subsequent amendments and completions, Law no. 53/2003 - Labour Code, republished, with subsequent amendments and completions, Law no. 367/2022 regarding social dialogue, with subsequent amendments and completions, Government Ordinance no. 26/2000 regarding foundations and associations, ILO conventions ratified by the Romanian state, and directives of the European Union, as well as international treaties to which Romania is a party.

 (2) The Economic and Social Council is organized and functions according to the provisions of Law no. 248/2013 regarding the organization and functioning of the Economic and Social Council, republished, with subsequent amendments and completions, as well as this Regulation.